Kodylow/botimint/README.md

-# Serenity Hello World Bot with Shuttle
+# Botimint: the Fedimint Development Bot

+This project is a Fedimint development bot that uses the Fedimint client.
+It is built using the Serenity framework for Discord bots.
+The bot is designed to interact with users on the Fedimint Discord server, providing various commands and responses to Fedimint related things.

-In this example we will deploy a Serenity bot with Shuttle that responds to the `!hello` command with `world!`.
-To run this bot we need a valid Discord Token.
-To get started log in to the [Discord developer portal](https://discord.com/developers/applications).
+To run this bot, you will need a valid Discord Token.
+Follow these steps to get started:

+1. Log in to the Discord developer portal.
-1. Click the New Application button, name your application and click Create.
+2. Click the New Application button, name your application, and click Create.
-2. Navigate to the Bot tab in the lefthand menu, and add a new bot.
+3. Navigate to the Bot tab in the left-hand menu, and add a new bot.
-3. On the bot page click the Reset Token button to reveal your token.
-Put this token in your `Secrets.toml`.
-It's very important that you don't reveal your token to anyone, as it can be abused.
-Create a `.gitignore` file to omit your `Secrets.toml` from version control.
+4. On the bot page, click the Reset Token button to reveal your token.
+Store this token in your .env file.
+Be careful not to reveal your token to anyone, as it can be misused.
-4. For the sake of this example, you also need to scroll down on the bot page to the Message Content Intent section and enable that option.

-To add the bot to a server we need to create an invite link.
+To add the bot to a server, create an invite link:

-1. On your bot's application page, open the OAuth2 page via the lefthand panel.
+1. On your bot's application page, open the OAuth2 page via the left-hand panel.
-2. Go to the URL Generator via the lefthand panel, and select the `bot` scope as well as the `Send Messages` permission in the Bot Permissions section.
+2. Go to the URL Generator via the left-hand panel, select the bot scope, and the Send Messages permission in the Bot Permissions section.
-3. Copy the URL, open it in your browser and select a Discord server you wish to invite the bot to.
+3. Copy the URL, open it in your browser, and select a Discord server to invite the bot to.

+The bot's functionality is defined in the src/commands directory.
+Each command is defined in its own file, such as src/commands/welcome.rs for the welcome command.

-For more information please refer to the [Discord docs](https://discord.com/developers/docs/getting-started) as well as the [Serenity repo](https://github.com/serenity-rs/serenity) for more examples.
+For more information, please refer to the Discord docs and the Serenity repo for more examples.